harshitmuhal/NXN-Sudoku/README.md

 # NXN sudoku -
-Generates PseudoRandom Sudoku puzzles and also provide solution to these puzzles using backtracking and bitmasking.
+Generates Random Sudoku puzzles and also provide solution to these puzzles using backtracking and bitmasking.